UnfamousThomas/WAD23/README.md

 # LTAT.05.004 University Web Development Course

 Welcome to the LTAT.05.004 University Web Development Course (as part of Tartu University)!
-This repository serves as a collaboration portal for the LTAT.05.004 course, focused on web development.
+This repository serves as our groups repository for homeworkws.

 ## Table of Contents